Ogutu01/Microsoft-Studio/README.md

 - **Box Office Mojo**: Provides data on movie performance, including domestic and foreign gross earnings.
 - **The Movie Database (TMDB)**: Offers information on movie attributes such as genre, language, and popularity.
 - **The Numbers**: Focuses on financial aspects, including production budgets and worldwide gross earnings.
+Together, these datasets offer a complete picture of the movie business, including measurements for movie performance, financial information and movie qualities.
+These datasets are directly addressed by the data analysis questions, which seek to glean valuable insights for Microsoft's filmmaking endeavor.These data links enabled us to create a substantial and well-organized dataset that forms the basis of our analysis.

 ### Description of Data